dusterio/laravel-aws-worker/README.md

 $app->register(Dusterio\AwsWorker\Integrations\LumenServiceProvider::class);
 ```

+## ToDo

+1. Add support for AWS dead letter queue (retry jobs from that queue?)

 ## Implications

 Note that AWS cron doesn't promise 100% time accuracy.
 Since cron tasks share the same queue with other jobs, your scheduled tasks may be processed later than expected.